cattoaster/uberspace-daemonized-gitlab/README.md

 Short instruction for (post) GitLab setup (version 6).
 It helps you to initialize a daemonized GitLab on Uberspace, a popular shared hosting provider.

-All the magic is built into a couple nice bash scripts.
+All the magic is built into a couple nice shell scripts.
 They will create an environment for your GitLab setup and enable monitoring using Daemon tools.

 ## Preconditions